White-tailed hawk: Ecology

+Feeding

 Its preferred hunting technique is to hover and observe the surroundings for signs of potential prey, gliding to another place when nothing is found.
 The diet of the white-tailed hawk varies with its environment.
 Rabbits make up the majority of the hawk's diet in southern Texas, while lizards 12 in (30 cm) or more in length are preferred prey in the Dutch West Indies.
 Other animals such as cotton rats, snakes, frogs, arthropods (especially grasshoppers, cicadas, and beetles), and small birds like passerines or quails are also eaten; it may take chickens if no other food source is available.
 In the open cerrado of Brazil, mixed-species feeding flocks react to white-tailed hawks with almost as much alarm as they do to dedicated bird predators such as the aplomado falcon.
+In the tropics, white-tailed hawks rank amongst the main predators of the small monkeys known as marmosets.

 The white-tailed hawk is also known to feed on carrion and to gather with other birds at brushfires to catch small animals fleeing the flames.

-In the tropics, white-tailed hawks rank amongst the main predators of the small monkeys known as marmosets.
+Reproduction

 Breeding pairs build nests from freshly broken twigs, often from thorny plants.
 Nests are typically placed 5–15 ft (1.5–5 m) or more above the ground in a tree or yucca, preferably in an elevated location offering good visibility from the nest.
 The interior is cushioned with dried grasses and other fine materials; green twigs of mesquite or other aromatic plants are often added, perhaps to deter parasites.
 Like many Accipitridae, white-tailed hawks tend to reuse nest sites.
 Nests built up over the years can thus reach sizes of up to 3 ft (1 m) across.
 The eggs are white, often lightly spotted with brown or lavender; between one and three (usually two) are laid per clutch.
 When approached at the nest, adults become airborne and observe the intruder from above.
 This contrasts with related hawks, which typically wait longer before flushing and may launch direct attacks.